Psychologist & Psychotherapist

 How I work.

 I’m most enthusiastic about Emotion Focused Therapy, as it fits with my natural inclination to value emotions and incorporates what we understand about attachment in relationships, including the relationship between therapist and client.
 It’s a powerful and evidence-based therapeutic approach that has been shown to work with a range of mental disorders and general mental health issues.
+I’m internationally certified as an Emotion Focused Therapy Practitioner.

 In reality, though, I’m a true pragmatist.
 I see no problems with being informed by neuroscientific explanatory models of human experience and relationships, at the same time as being sensitive to existential themes in clients’ narratives about their lives.